mattgodbolt/verisnake/design.md

 We can start the update at the moment we hit the last pixel of the VGA output.
 Or more easily on the first line after.
 We get 525-480 = 45 scanlines to do this in, which is easily enough, as any one search has to be less than 8 scanlines for the rest of the game to work.

+TODOs:
+- Need a source of random numbers (LFSR) for the fruit.
+- Need a strategy for updating the speed and snake length.
+- Consider 10x10 or 12x12 to make the gameplay area more appropriate.